thaustein/laxar/docs/manuals/widgets_and_activities.md

   An optional list of LaxarJS controls used by this widget.
   Each control is represented by its RequireJS path.
-  This allows the LaxarJS runtime to automatically load the AngularJS modules and CSS styles associated with these controls.
+  This allows the LaxarJS runtime to automatically load the AngularJS modules and CSS styles associated with these controls whenever your widget is used.
+  Refer to [Providing Controls](./providing_controls.md) for on loading user interface components and their resources in this manner.

 ### The LaxarJS Widget Test Bed